bluescarni/heyoka/doc/tut_adaptive.rst

      bool (taylor_adaptive<double> &);

   which will be invoked at the end of each timestep, with the integrator object as only argument.
+This is known as a *step callback*.
 If the callback returns ``true`` then the integration will continue after the invocation of the callback, otherwise the integration will be interrupted.

   .. versionadded:: 1.0.0

-  Optionally, a function object callback can implement a ``pre_hook()`` member function with signature
+  Optionally, a step callback can implement a ``pre_hook()`` member function with signature

   .. code-block:: c++